ibm-cloudintegration/messaging-pot/docs/pages/pots/msghub/msghub_pot_lab10.md

 	mvn install liberty:run-server
 	```

-	{% include note.html content="You do not need to download Maven. " %}
+	{% include note.html content="You do not need to download Maven." %}

 4. A large number of messages will be echoed to the screen while the Starter application is built and deployed to a Liberty app server.
 Wait until *The server defaultServer is ready to run a smarter planet** prompt is displayed.